ray-project/ray/doc/source/serve/index.md

 :animate: fade-in-slide-down

 Ray Serve is *framework agnostic*, so you can use it alongside any other Python framework or library.
-We believe data scientists should not be bounded to a particular machine learning framework.
+We believe data scientists should not be bound to a particular machine learning framework.
 They should be empowered to use the best tool available for the job.

 Compared to these framework-specific solutions, Ray Serve doesn't perform any model-specific optimizations to make your ML model run faster.
 However, you can still optimize the models yourself